ximenafernandez/epilepsy/README.md

-# Topological analysis of epilepsy
+# Topological analysis of epileptic seizures

 We perform the the analysis of the recording of the preictal and ictal states of patients CC, MAC y RAO (data from Western Toronto Hospital).
 We use techniques derived from Topological Data Analysis and Dynamics.